 For warranty, GeekBite offers free first 7 days 1-1 exchange and 6 months Google warranty and local support.
 If there are any warranty claims, contact us and GeekBite will liaise with Google on your behalf for your claims.

-Click “Shop Now” to buy with GeekBite.
-Use promo code: “101019”, to get additional $19 off your purchases for the month of October.
-Grab it as soon as possible before it ends, limited to the first 50 sets.
+Use promo code: “GOOGLEBLOG”, to get extra $10 off any discounted Google Home/Nest now.
+Grab it now before it ends, limited to the first 50 sets.